 We sit and listen some more.
 We hear that roar, the signature roar of a train that you hear everyone talk about, then everything is still.
 The only thing to hear is the very lonely sound of the siren.
-Eerie doesn’t even begin to describe it, then on the south side of the house, torrents of rain?
+Eerie doesn’t even begin to describe it, then on the south side of the house the sounds of what?
+Torrents of rain?
 Hail?
 Debris?

 The officers are now calling for more units.
 “We need neighboring units, East Peoria, Morton, Metamora!
 We need ESDA and the State Police!” the words came in a short staccato.
 Dispatch reports they have no phone lines out and cell is not available either.
 Sitting there in the dark basement I don’t have to imagine what horrors they are seeing.
 The tremor in their voices are giving them away.
 They can’t believe what they have just seen themselves.
 They are in shock, but they don’t have time to dwell on it.
 Something awful has unfolded right there before them in these last few minutes and it is their job to deal with it.
 God bless them.

 We determine it is now safe, so we cautiously come upstairs and go outside to see if we have damage.
 Remarkably nothing amiss around home, but the ominous black clouds that were tearing though the nearby neighborhood are hanging in the sky, standing out in stark contrast with the lighter skies over our heads.
 The air fills with the sounds of sirens, the call of the officers as they begin the staging and search and rescue.
 One officer on the scanner says he’s headed to check on his family.
 The realization hits that some of the heroes are likely also victims.
 Reality.